-Therefore, the problem was finding someone who also wanted to do this particular route.
+Therefore, the problem was finding someone willing to do it with me.

 Originally, we hoped to do the climb over Independence Day weekend.
 We felt some sadness upon learning that the Fujinomiya route would not open until July 10.
-Thus, we shifted the dates to July 16-18.
+Thus, we shifted our climb dates to July 16-18.

-The Fuji City officials recommended four days and three nights; we decided we could do it in three days, followed by a celebratory dinner in Fuji City and stay at a ryokan.
+The Fuji City officials recommend four days and three nights.
+Being Sailors, we decided we could do it in three days.
+To celebrate, we planned for dinner in Fuji City and a stay at a ryokan (traditional Japanese guest house).

-Some things on the registration forms were expected: itinerary, hotels, route, emergency points of contact.
+Some things officials requested for the registration forms were expected: itinerary, hotels, route, emergency points of contact.
 Some things caught us by surprise: requests to know our blood type, the color of our rain gear and the color of our backpacks.
 Then again, the Japanese are nothing if not meticulous.

 We filled out the registration forms and emailed them to the Fuji City officials, who swiftly confirmed receipt.